This blog post will answer the question of how do you clean heavily tarnished silver and also provide more insight into what causes silver to tarnish.

 You can also slow tarnish by making sure jewelry is the last thing you put on when you’re getting dressed — apply all deodorants, sunscreens, and perfumes prior to putting on silver jewelry.
-And don’t wear your silver pieces when you are doing activities that involve close contact with strong chemicals, like swimming or cleaning with strong household cleaning products.
+Don’t wear your silver pieces when you are doing activities that involve close contact with strong chemicals, like swimming in chlorinated water or cleaning with strong household cleaning products.

 How to Store Jewelry to Prevent Tarnish

-Even if your silver pieces aren’t worn around as jewelry, it’s still important to store your silver jewelry in a proper manner.
+It’s important to store your silver jewelry in a proper manner.
 Never wrap your silver in rubber or tissue paper containing acid.
 If you have to use tissue paper, make sure it’s acid-free.
 Another option is to use unbleached cotton muslin.
-Make sure you’re using something — if the silver pieces touch each other, they could scratch each other.
+Make sure you’re using something — if the silver pieces touch, they could scratch each other.

-A final tip is: don’t leave silver in direct sunlight — even in a cabinet!
-The sunlight can speed up the chemical reaction and cause your jewelry to tarnish faster.
-Cleaning and organizing your silver in order to store it in a safe place is the key to maintaining its quality through the years.
+A final tip: don’t leave silver in direct sunlight — even in a cabinet!
+The sunlight can speed up chemical reactions and cause your jewelry to tarnish faster.
+Cleaning and organizing your silver items in a safe place is the key to maintaining their integrity over the years.

 How to Clean Sterling Silver

-It’s important to take delicate care when cleaning your silver or sterling silver pieces.
+It’s important to take care when cleaning your silver or sterling silver pieces.
 Although sterling silver is stronger than pure silver, it is also more likely to tarnish.
 The Champion Polishing Cloth is an excellent sterling silver tarnish remover.

-Depending on the silver content in your sterling silver piece, it may tarnish more or less frequently.
+The silver content in your sterling silver piece will dictate how quickly it will ultimately become tarnished.
 To find out how much silver your piece contains, examine the piece itself and the packaging.
 Many reputable jewelers will imprint their jewelry with a .925 stamp to show it is 92.5% real silver.
 If your silver has a .925 stamp, it contains mostly silver and should be treated delicately.
 Whether you have silver or sterling silver jewelry, the Champion Polishing Cloth is the easiest and safest way to clean tarnished jewelry.

 How Do You Clean Heavily Tarnished Silver?